Qualis/see-queue-are-ess/doc/intro.md

 # Introduction

-_See Queue Are Ess_ is a CQRS library for Clojure.
+_Charlie Quebec Romeo Sierra_ is a CQRS library for Clojure.